 Realising that a certain amount of anxiety is natural helped me to stop being hard on myself for feeling anxious.
 I realised I was wasting a lot of energy by

-i) becoming consumed by the anxiety itself and
+i) being consumed by the anxiety itself and

 ii) worrying about why I was so anxious.

-Focusing on my breath centres me.
-I follow these four simple exercises before I get out of bed every morning.
+Focusing on my breath centered me.
+I followed these four simple exercises before getting out of bed every morning.
 You can do them any time of the day, sitting or lying down.

 Step 1: Become aware of your breath.